PrismaticPolygon/Distributed-Systems-Coursework/README.md

 This is my submission for the Distributed Systems coursework of the Networks and Systems module at Durham University, 2019.

-The requested distributed system diagram, explaining how the system functions, can be found at `documents/diagram.pdf`.
+The distributed system diagram, explaining how the system functions, can be found at `documents/diagram.pdf`.

-## venv
+## Packages

-In order to ensure consistency, the virtual environment `venv` used in development has been packaged in this repository.
+This project requires `Pyro4` to run.
+It may be installed using the instructions found [here](https://pythonhosted.org/Pyro4/install.html).
-To run Python, `venv` must be activated using `cd ./venv/Scripts && activate`.
+The project may also required `msgpacker`, which can be installed using `python -m pip install msgpacker`.

 ## Running